kamranahmedse/developer-roadmap/src/data/roadmaps/sql/content/insert@mPj6BiK5FKKkIQ9WsWEo6.md

 VALUES (value1, value2...);
 ```

-If -for whatever reason- all columns of a table require data insertion, <br/> it can be done so with ommiting the `column` assignment in the query:
+If -for whatever reason- all columns of a table require data insertion, <br/> it can be done so by ommiting the `column` assignment in the query:

 ```
 INSERT INTO table_name VALUES (value1, value2, value3, ...);